 Examination of the wide range of theories and perspectives that constitute feminism today.
-Three main parts: historical overview of the development of feminist thinking; analysis of major feminist theories; and examination of the intersections between traditional philosophy and feminist thinking.
-Prerequisite: One of the following: PHIL 1101, 1104 or 1105.
-3 credits
+Three main parts: historical overview of the development of feminist thinking; analysis of

 PHIL 2115 (ENVL 2115) Environmental Ethics

 Examination of current theoretical and practical issues in the field of environmental ethics, among them, obligations to future generations, human relationships to nature and pollution.
 3 credits